bf-software/import-helper/README.md

   - module searches that return a lot of modules are grouped by full modules, project modules, react, svelte, tests, misc files, node_modules, and imported symbols
   - symbol searches are grouped by recommended full imports, available symbols, and generic full imports

-* added additional project source extensions such as .mjs, .cjs, .mts, .cts, .mjsx, .cjsx, etc...
+* added additional project code extensions such as .mjs, .cjs, .mts, .cts, .mjsx, .cjsx, etc...

+fixed issues:
+* if upon using IH for the first time after open a project, you tried to add an import statement that already existed, it would duplicate it in your code

 ### v0.8.0